-Illicit “cryptomining against consumers is essentially extinct,” declares a report released by cybersecurity company MalwareBytes.
+Illicit crypto mining — or cryptojacking — against consumers “is essentially extinct,” declares a report released by cybersecurity company MalwareBytes on April 23.

 Per the report, after in-browser mining service CoinHive shut down in early March — when the team claimed that the project had become economically inviable — cryptojacking against consumers has sharply decreased.
 At the same time, the number of such attacks targeting businesses increased from the last quarter.